 To modernize the airport and prepare for future demands, major improvements to infrastructure and services have been made, including the construction of a new T1 terminal and a new runway.
 The aim is to turn Barcelona-El Prat into an essential European hub and a premier airport for southern Europe.
-To ensure this goal, plans also include a new satellite building, four additional boarding gates, an intermodal area, jet ways, a luggage transportation management plant, service and evacuation galleries and the refurbishment of the T2 terminal.
+To ensure this goal, plans also include a new satellite building, four additional boarding gates, an intermodal area, jetways, a luggage transportation management plant, service and evacuation galleries, as well as the refurbishment of the T2 terminal.

 In 2000, 15 to 20 integrators were engaged in supporting the airport control systems.

 Each vendor implemented a separate solution, resulting in a multiplicity of technologies.
 The airport’s operators had to learn all of these different tools, which made it practically impossible for the facility to function smoothly.
 Personnel were under high stress.
 Management and workers were concerned that they would not be able to respond appropriately to incidents.

 The budget was under pressure too.
 Contracts with multiple suppliers meant that maintenance costs were increasing.
 Plus, additional training was required to teach the staff the unique signal logistics for the proprietary systems from the various manufacturers’ solutions.

 The previous control system structure also created lags in response time and in resolving incidents.

 An integrator explains, “To control lighting the building, information would appear on a screen in the power control room and different data would be seen in the engineering room.
 This prevented handling the processes in a simple manner.
 It was also difficult to address other issues such as the environmental impact.”